|Rating:||8.9 / 10|

 To use this products wet you skin down as best as you can and use it as you would a soap bar.
 If you are going to reuse this put it somewhere flat that it can dry out or back into a small ziplock bag.

-I bought 14 different cards and while they all have their own scents I think once you apply it to yourself I don’t think that there is a huge amount of difference; but I’m sure those with more sensitive noses will be able to tell.
+I bought 14 different cards at the time of testing and while they all have their own scents I think once you apply it to yourself I don’t think that there is a huge amount of difference; but I’m sure those with more sensitive noses will be able to tell.
 Lush also put out special scented cards every so often so it will depend on where your store is located and what is available in stock.

 My description below was how I found the scents on each of these cards and you may have different opinions but it’s hard to tell when in store due to the overpowering fragrance coming from the rest of the product.
 The following varieties are as tested by Australian Hiker: